fullstack412/React-native-lenmo-demo/README.md

 # Install dependencies
 yarn install or npm install

-# Install expo-font and react-native-reanimated
+# If you have faced an Expo Font load error, install expo-font and react-native-reanimated
 ## Please note that use the expo install for these two npm modules.

 expo install expo-font